statgen/pheweb/README.md

 5. (optional) PheWeb has the ability to display "correlated phenotype" information generated previously by [another tool](https://github.com/statgen/pheweb-rg-pipeline).
-To use this feature, set `show_correlations = True` in your configuration file, and place the file `pheno-correlations.txt` in the same folder as `pheno-list.json`.
+To use this feature, set `show_correlations = True` in your configuration file, and place the output of the rg pipeline as `pheno-correlations.txt` in the same folder as `pheno-list.json`.

 ### 5. Load your association files